At the Paris climate conference (COP21) in December 2015, 195 countries adopted the first-ever universal, legally binding global climate deal.

 - The agreement opened for signature for one year on 22 April 2016.

-- The agreement will enter into force after 55 countries that account for at least 55% of global emissions have deposited their instruments of ratification.
+- To enter into force, at least 55 countries representing at least 55% of global emissions had to deposit their instruments of ratification.